Suzanne

 Because Blender is increasingly used in research and engineering [25], reliable execution and clear documentation also support academic reproducibility.

-Evaluation.
-Assess Suzanne through software verification and task-based Blender experiments focused on reliability, instructional clarity, and workflow support.
+Focus on portfolio-relevant workflows and evaluate the result.
+Prioritize guidance for modeling, lighting, rendering, and troubleshooting tasks that matter to student portfolios, and assess the finished prototype through software verification and task-based Blender experiments focused on reliability, instructional clarity, and workflow support.

 Assumptions, limitations, and delimitations